Neighborly Natural Landscaping: Creating Natural Environments in Residential Areas

 Use native plants wherever possible

-Some ornamentals, though once highly recommended, have proven to be highly aggressive and to displace native species.
+Some ornamentals, though once highly recommended, have proved to be highly aggressive and displace native species.
 Invasive nonnatives have spread to become serious problems in Pennsylvania's nature centers and parks.
 The Federal Interagency Committee for the Management of Noxious and Invasive Weeds estimates that the total economic impact of invasives on the U.S. economy equals or exceeds $13 billion per year!
 Also, nonnative species generally have less wildlife value.

 Be alert for the species on the Pennsylvania Noxious Weed Control List, and remove them promptly.
 Your neighbors will not welcome these invasive plants into their property.
 A properly managed, well-established wildflower meadow will need to be mowed once a year, at the appropriate time, to discourage invasives.
 Hand-pulling, mechanical removal, and trimming may be needed to control some species.
 The least-preferred method, use of herbicides, may be indicated in some cases.

-Human elements are welcoming, and invite the viewer into the landscape.
-Options are paths, benches, birdfeeders, birdbaths, sundials, gazing balls, artifacts like an old farm tool, or ornamental statues.
+Human elements are welcoming and invite the viewer into the landscape.
+Options are paths, benches, bird feeders, bird baths, sundials, gazing balls, artifacts like an old farm tool, or ornamental statues.
 They add to the perception that the landscape is planned and not untended.

 Signage to inform passersby of your project can be placed on your property before, during, and after the landscaping project (see list of lawn sign sources below).

 Certify your landscape as a wildlife habitat with a local or national conservation organization